-I actually thought HTTP/2 was enabled by default in Chrome, but as it turns out there’s a special flag (via a GUI) you still need to set.
+I actually thought HTTP/2 was enabled by default in Chrome, but back in early 2015 there was still a special flag (via a GUI) you had to set.

 It may just be that Google has different settings for its own domains, that have hard-coded HTTP/2 support.